 “If you lose, don’t lose the lesson.”
 The Dali Lama

-I promise to share with you mistakes and tiresome experiences and how I will proceed differently next time.
+I promise to share my mistakes, and tiresome experiences followed with how I will proceed differently next time.
 With that information, I hope you can go to a higher level of lessons you need to learn.
 Then come back to this site and share what you’ve learned.